Skip to content

 It is worth to seek advice concerning the recognition process in advance.
 Staff at counselling centres can tell you exactly which body is responsible for the recognition of your degrees, what the next steps are, and how you can finance the recognition process.

 The best place to seek help is the counselling centres of the IQ Netzwerk.
 The staff there can help you through all the steps of the recognition process.
 You can find one of the counselling centres of IQ Netzwerk in your area on netzwerk-iq.de (sorted by federal state) at the top left under the turquoise menu button.
 You can also contact IQ Netzwerk by phone or e-mail via the helpline "Working and Living in Germany".
 The helpline is also responsible for those who are still abroad.
 The staff speak German and English and can be reached by phone (+49 30 1815 1111).
 The consultation is free, but you have to pay regular telephone charges for the call.
+You can also write a message using the hotline contact form.

 Depending on whether it is a school diploma, an academic degree or a professional certificate, different bodies are responsible for the recognition procedure.